 Studies show that people with asthma are more likely to develop obstructive sleep apnea.
-If you have been granted service-connected disability compensation for bronchial asthma and have been diagnosed with obstructive sleep apnea, you may be entitled to receive compensation for this condition as well.
+If you have been granted service-connected disability compensation for bronchial asthma and have been diagnosed with obstructive sleep apnea, you may be entitled to receive VA compensation for sleep apnea as well.

 During the Iraq and Afghanistan war ‘burn pits’ were used on military bases to dispose of waste materials.
 The military burned a slew of materials, including human waste, dead animals, plastics, IEDs, appliances, batteries, and anything that was found during the raids that was considered dangerous or hazardous.
 The burn pits were kept burning using jet fuel as the accelerant.
 Some of these burn pits were as close as 20 feet from where the service members slept.